siyinghan/Notes/README.md

     - [1-2 The Evolution of HTML]
     - [1-3 How it Works: The "Magic" of Page Requests]
     - [1-4 Looking at Your Browser Options]
+    - [1-5 Editors: How to use an editor to create an HTML file]
   + **Course 2: Introduction to CSS3**
     - [1-1 Introduction to HTML5]
   + **Course 3: Interactivity with JavaScript**